• About

 Location

-The predominantly residential district of Bragg stretches east and south-east from the edge of the City of Adelaide’s parklands up into the Adelaide Hills.
+The predominantly residential district of Bragg stretches east and south-east from the edge of the City of Adelaide’s parklands up into the foot hills of Adelaide.

 Area